aikea/aikea.github.io/content/watchlog.md

 (first watch: Jun 27, 2022)

 38. > **Lost and Delirious | Leo Pool | 2001**
 The story follows two teenager girls who are in love with each other but then one decides to act on the _"log kya kahenge"_ narrative which leaves the other girl distraught.
 The movie essentially explores the intense disheaval and delirium that the lose of a lover can bring.
 I think the writing was disbalanced because the characters weren't realised to their full potential (For eg: the head mistress and her side-kick).
 I can imagine that it must have been "blasphemous" for a 2K1 audience for it does have few "bold" scenes.
+Also have to mention that Indian song/composition by Yves Chamberland which seems so out of place.
+Since it is unnamed, I couldn't find translation for the lyrics which is so sad.
+Yes, now I'm gonna go and read Macbeth :P
 PS: It doesn't end well.
 PPS: Yes, this is me celebrating pride month at the end because exams :cry:
 (first watch: Jun 30, 2022)

 <hr />